mhweiner/lambdaconf/README.md

     }
     ```

     `lambdaconf` must be run any time the configuration has changed.
 Feel free to set this up however you want.
-There is a [known issue](#known-issues) with certain IDE's caching this file.
+Please be aware, there is a [known issue](#known-issues) with certain IDE's caching this file, and a simple workaround.

 # Usage